Faculty and Staff

 B.A.
 Psychology, Vassar College

-After graduating from Vassar, Allison traveled to Nantucket for the first time to teach environmental education at the Maria Mitchell Association and quickly fell in love with the island community.
+After graduating in 2014, she traveled to Nantucket to teach environmental education at the Maria Mitchell Association and quickly fell in love with the magic of the island community.
+Allison balances her passions for creative education, teaching at Nantucket Lighthouse School, and caring for plants at Surfing Hydrangea nursery.

 Middle School Math Teacher & 7th/8th Science Teacher